-Project 000134: Health Services Access/Support Services Funding amount: \$100,000 Project Expenditure Category: 2.37 Economic Impact Assistance: Other^
+Project 000134: Health Services Access/Support Services

+Project Expenditure Category: 2.37 Economic Impact Assistance: Other^

-- Esterlyn's House will use funding to support housing and transportation programs. - Anticipated timeline: 04/17/2023 06/30/2023, extension pending - Primary delivery mechanisms and partners: Subaward to Esterlyn's House to facilitate housing and transportation programs. - Website: N/A - This is not an infrastructure project and as such does not address climate change and/or advance the Justice40 initiative.
+- Esterlyn's House will use funding to support housing and transportation programs. - Anticipated timeline: 04/17/2023 06/30/2024 - Primary delivery mechanisms and partners: Subaward to Esterlyn's House to facilitate housing and transportation programs. - Website: N/A - This is not an infrastructure project and as such does not address climate change and/or advance the Justice40 initiative.